Wisdom is a State of the Soul

 Against this complicated historical background, Socrates has his conception of the soul.

-If, for the moment, we set aside his view of the afterlife, we can see that what is prominent in his conception is intellectual understanding of character.
+If, for the moment, we set aside his view of the afterlife, we can see that what is prominent in his conception is his understanding of character.
 Socrates understood the soul so that it is responsible for character and understood character so that it is a part of intelligence.
 "Then, Simmias, if this is true, my friend, I have great hopes that when I reach the place to which I am going, I shall there, if anywhere, attain fully to that which has been my chief object in my past life, so that the journey which is now imposed upon me is begun with good hope; and the like hope exists for every man who thinks that his intelligence (διάνοιαν) has been purified and made ready.

 Certainly, Socrates.